sahahn/BPt/docs/install.rst

 Extra Libraries
 =========================
-Lightgbm and Xgboost are both popular libraries for performing fast extreme gradient boosting.
+There are some extra dependecies listed on thye github at optional_requirements.txt.
+You can consider downloading these libraries as well, as they add extra functions to ABCD_ML.
+Notably though, these include Lightgbm and Xgboost which are both popular libraries for performing fast extreme gradient boosting.
-Some support for both of these libraries is built into ABCD_ML, but they are not listed as explicit requiriments as they tend to not install correctly via pip all of the time (i.e., on macs).
-If you wish to use either of these libraries, please download them yourself!
+These tend to not install correctly via pip on some machines so if you recieve errors with these libraries, check their relevant documentations:

 Lightgbm python install instructions: https://github.com/microsoft/LightGBM/tree/master/python-package Xgboost install instructions: https://xgboost.readthedocs.io/en/latest/build.html